KarthikaSeenivasa/MyTunes--ReactApp/README.md

 - Play next & previous track
 - Change volume
 - Play a particular track or playlist
-- Start iTunes if not running
+- Start Tunes if not running

 ## Prerequisites
 - macOS or OSX